Marklogic-retired/marklogic-data-hub/examples/step-processors/README.md

 thus allowing you to modify like collections and permissions.

-But if you are executing an ingestion step via QuickStart or Gradle, you'll use a REST transform, and REST transforms are very limited in what you can modify.
+But if you are executing an ingestion step via QuickStart or Gradle, you'll use a REST transform, and REST transforms are limited in what you can modify.
 The [context object in a REST transform](https://docs.marklogic.com/guide/rest-dev/transforms#id_23889) does not provide access to collections and permissions.
-And while "uri" is provided, a REST transform does not allow you to modify that.

-So while you can apply step processors to ingestion steps, you may not be able to achieve what you want to do if you are using a REST transform.
+In addition, if you'd like to set the URI for a document while ingesting it, you should do so via the following mechanism:

+    content.context.uri = "/your/custom/uri.json";

+Within the context of an ingestion step, Data Hub allows for the URI to be modified in the above fashion, but not by setting "content.uri" directly, which will not have an impact.

 ## Understanding each step processor in this example